x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/what-to-know-about-a-staged-migration.md

 - You must synchronize accounts between your on-premises Active Directory domain and Office 365 by using Azure Active Directory sync for a staged migration to work.

-- The primary domain name used for your on-premises Exchange organization must be a domain verified to your Office 365 organization.
+- The primary domain name used for your on-premises Exchange organization must be a domain verified to your Microsoft 365 or Office 365 organization.

 - You can migrate only user mailboxes and resource mailboxes.
 Other recipient types, such as distribution groups, contacts, and mail-enabled users are migrated to Office 365 through the process of directory synchronization.